by Tom Bosschaert

 5. Actionable and agile: SiD isn't just theory.
 It was born from practice and is aimed at practical implementation with agile processes and smart development methods.
 In the SiD documentation you can find dozens of case studies, examples, and actionable strategies to integrate sustainability in various fields - from urban planning to product design.

 The framework has been documented in various media and formats, including video training.
-The framework itself is available for free and under Creative Commons licensing.
+The framework itself is available for free and open source under Creative Commons licensing.
 The most complete documentation is the SiD omnibus book, the digital version available for free on the www.thinksid.org website.
+Here you can also find educationam materials, and the Quickguide for an easy start.

 sid_book_mockup_v01_big.jpg

-We are running out of time, and for many things, we already ran out of time.
-We need the best of our intelligence, with the best of processes, and the best execution, to succeed.
-Initiated at the threshold of our new century, SiD has sought to collect, combine, and structure the constellations of sustainable development.
+Sustainability is complex, because our wold is complex.
+In order for us to move towards regenerative and climate-adaptive realities, we need the best of our intelligence, with the best of processes, and the best execution, to succeed.
+Initiated at the threshold of our new century, SiD has sought to collect, combine, and structure the best constellations of sustainable development practice.
 Finance, design, engineering, policy, science, management, communication all matter in achieving change.
-SiD enables these fields to connect, evolve, and enable change.
+SiD combined 25 years of experience from a wide range of experts in the field to connect, evolve, and enable change.
 To have more impact.
 To be regenerative.
 To be faster.
-Because we don't have time to spare.
+Because the more we can do now, the more we will benefit.

 Why is systems thinking important for sustainable development?